-At our Mental Health Treatment In Louisville Kentucky, a person’s mental health and well-being is our top priority.
+At our mental health treatment program in Louisville, Kentucky, a person’s mental health and well-being is our top priority.
 A mental illness is a condition that affects someone's feeling, thinking or mood.
 These conditions may affect someone's ability to relate to others and function every day.
 Everyone will have different experiences, even people with the same diagnosis.

 One in five adults are diagnosed with a mental health condition every year.
 One in 17 people has a serious mental illness such as schizophrenia or bipolar disorder.
 In addition to someone directly experiencing a mental illness, the family, friends, and communities are also affected.